The World

 Intuition

-The World is represented by Nike, Goddess of Victory.
+The World is represented by Nike, the Goddess of Victory.

 All pronunciations of Nike taken from the popular brand are wrong when compared to the Greek pronunciation; it is pronounced as ‘knee-kay’.